 CFS reminds trade to observe orders and preventive measures on Taiwan edible oil

-The Centre for Food Safety (CFS) of the Food and Environmental Hygiene Department today (August 14) reminded the trade that the preventive measures taken by the Centre in response to the substandard lard incident in Taiwan last year, including the issuance of three Food Safety Orders and a directive on a total ban on the import into and sale within Hong Kong of all edible oil produced in Taiwan, are still in force.
+The Centre for Food Safety (CFS) of the Food and Environmental Hygiene Department today (September 23) reminded the trade that the preventive measures taken by the Centre in response to the substandard lard incident in Taiwan in 2014, including the issuance of three Food Safety Orders and a directive on a total ban on the import into and sale within Hong Kong of all edible oil produced in Taiwan, are still in force.

-A spokesman for the CFS said that subsequent to the detection of import of sesame oil manufactured in Taiwan by PrizeMart Limited earlier this month, the CFS was notified by the relevant department that the vendor had imported another kind of sesame oil manufactured in Taiwan.
-The CFS has liaised with the importer to follow up on the incident, and urges the trade to observe the directive and not to sell the product concerned.
+A spokesman for the CFS said upon notification by the relevant department on the import into Hong Kong of a kind of black sesame oil manufactured in Taiwan, the CFS has liaised with the importer concerned to follow up on the incident, and urges the trade to observe the directive and not to sell the product concerned.

 Details of the product are as follows: